Braids (band): 2012–2013: Flourish // Perish

 The band spent much of 2012 recording their second album in Montreal.
-Keyboardist Lee departed the band at an unspecified point during the year and the band later moved forward as a three-piece.
+Keyboardist Lee departed the band at an unspecified point during the year, after four months of trying to work on the album together, and the band later moved forward as a three-piece.
 Braids discussed the direction of their second album in May, hinting it would be electronic-based.
 The band embarked on their first tour as a trio in September, culminating in appearances at ATP I'll Be Your Mirror and CMJ in New York City.
 Braids released their first new music since Native Speaker in December 2012, collaborating with Max Cooper on the Conditions One EP.
 Mixing for the album was completed in January 2013, with the mastering handled by Harris Newman at Grey Market Mastering in February.
 The band went on their first tour of 2013 in March, playing across the Southern United States and finishing with a run of shows at South by Southwest.

 On May 28, 2013, the band announced the album's title, Flourish // Perish, and a release date of August 20.
 The album was preceded by the In Kind // Amends EP and was followed by the "Fruend" single.
 Braids kicked off their Flourish // Perish tour with a round of European festival and club dates over the summer (including appearances at End of the Road and Electric Picnic) and followed with an eight-date Canadian tour in September.
 Braids embarked on a month-long North American tour with Hundred Waters in October and returned to Europe for the final leg of the tour in November and December 2013.
 The band encountered problems playing the album's tracks live, noting, "It was written on the computer, rather than through playing.
 Some of them just wouldn't fly live – we couldn't sculpt the energy properly".
 Braids released a video for album outtake "Deep Running" on YouTube in April 2014.